codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/views.rst

 Views are never called directly, they must be loaded by a controller.
 Remember that in an MVC framework, the Controller acts as the traffic cop, so it is responsible for fetching a particular view.
-If you have not read the :doc:`Controllers <controllers>` page, you should do so before continuing.
+If you have not read the :doc:`Controllers </incoming/controllers>` page, you should do so before continuing.

 Using the example controller you created in the controller page, let’s add a view to it.